jrpool/learning-os-software/services/admissions.md

 ### Invite and Overview

-An individual receives an email invitation to apply for Learners Guild.
+An individual receives an email invitation to checkout Learners Guild.
 She clicks through to the link in the email and is taken to a page that explains Learners Guild, how it works, etc.

 ### Reject: Culture Mismatch